CoderSerio/mud-template/README.md

 ## Learning More

-Read the documents of Mud.js to learn more about it: [**TODO: The documents will be published soon**].
+Read the documents of Mud.js to learn more about it: [Mud.js Documentation](https://coderserio.github.io/Mud.js/).

 ## Suggestions
 Give suggestions and feedback questions [here](https://github.com/CoderSerio/mud-cli/issues) 👈 or 👉 [there](https://github.com/CoderSerio/Mud.js/issues)